Home

 ---------------------------

-Winnie Hatch
+George Albrecht Winnie Hatch

-George was born May 21.
-1932 in Orange and raised in Laurence Harbor, New Jersey.
-His parents were Robert Albrecht and Mabel Elliott.
-Laurence Harbor is right next door to Cliffwood Beach.
-George was a proud veteran of the United States Navy.
+As a kid, George looked like a giant to me.
+When I mentioned this to Winnie, she replied "Yes.
+But he's a sweet giant."
+George was a proud four-year veteran of the United States Navy.
 He and Winnie remained in Cliffwood Beach for 64 years.
 George served as a carpenter for the Old Bridge Township Board of Education, retiring in 1997.
 He was an avid fisherman, loved going to Atlantic City, play horseshoes, and above all spending time with his family.
-He and Winnie had two sons and a daughter.
+Winnie always had a pretty smile and very sweet disposition.
+Like George, she was strongly devoted to her family.
+They had two sons and a daughter: George Jr., Robert and Donna.

 George and Winnie died within months of each other.
 She on January 29, 2022 at the age of 85, and George on December 10 of that same year.
 He was 90.
 He was buried with full military honors at Shoreland Memorial Gardens in Hazlet.